lauren-montigue/Coding-Project-Portfolio/MST-TSP-GeoPathSolver/README.md

 2. **FASTTSP**: Constructs a near-optimal TSP solution using a heuristic insertion method.
 3. **OptTSP**: Improves TSP solutions from FASTTSP with a combination of permutation generation and pruning (branch-and-bound) strategies.

 All files in this project are my own work.
+Output is omitted here to keep the focus on the core implementation, as the results are quite lengthy and mainly related to performance metrics.

 ## **Skills Demonstrated**
 - **Graph Algorithm Implementation**: Designed Prim's Algorithm for MST construction and applied it to approximate TSP solutions.